Adolf Froelich

 Adolf Froelich (December 24, 1887 – November 1943) was a Polish inventor, dentist and participant in the Polish-Soviet War.

 Curriculum vitae

-Adolf Froelich was born in Łaziska, Opole Lubelskie County, Congress Poland, to parents Reinhold Froelich and Antonina Wilhelmina Józefina Froelich (née Majewska).
+Adolf Froelich was born in Łaziska, Congress Poland, to parents Reinhold Froelich and Antonina Wilhelmina Józefina Froelich.

-He studied brewing technology at the scientific department Weihenstephan of the Technical University of Munich in Freising.
+He studied brewing technology at the Royal Bavarian Academy for Agriculture and Beer Brewing, a department of TH München, based in Freising.
 Furthermore, he studied dentistry.
-He got his dentist approbation in 1918.
+He attained his dentist's approbation in 1918.
 As a dentist he worked inter alia in Jędrzejów.

-In 1932 he invented the double propeller.
+In 1932 he invented the twin propeller.

-He was officer (rank: lieutenant) of the Polish Armed Forces.
+He was an officer (rank; podporuchnik) of the Polish Armed Forces.
 As a dentist he took part in the Polish-Soviet War being a member of the 9th Infantry Division.
 He died in Warsaw.